Merlin-Brandt/Cellular-Automaton/readme.txt

 a simple cellular automaton
 that extends Conway's Game of Life with floating point values.

+in order to compile this project you need to have GLFW3 and GLEW installed.

 To view presets press one of the keys from 1 to 9.

 controls: